 OIT results in children have been more favorable for foods such as peanut or tree nuts.
 Sampson was asked: Is the progress shown in this study enough to make a difference in the lives of children with wheat allergy?

-He said it’s a good question, but what people have to keep in mind is how widespread wheat is in the diet, and that increasing an allergic person’s threshold for reaction can make quite a difference, even though that person continues to avoid wheat-containing foods.
+He said it’s a good question, but what people have to keep in mind is how widespread wheat is in the diet.
+He notes that increasing an allergic person’s threshold for reaction can make quite a difference, even though that person continues to avoid wheat-containing foods.

 Wheat is Pervasive